What is a Headless CMS?

 The headless approach offers significant advantages for modern digital experiences:

-How a Headless CMS Functions
+How a Headless CMS Works

 A headless CMS consists of two primary components working together to manage and deliver content: